Manuals

 At the heart of the KLANG:quelle XDM is KLANG’s powerful FPGA-based KLANTE module, ensuring robust performance and flexibility.
 Updating the device firmware and Dante software is simple and seamless, all handled through KLANG:app.

-- Connect your KLANG:quelle XDM to KLANG:app.
+- Connect KLANG:app to your KLANG:quelle XDM.

 Updates cannot be performed via Dante Controller; the methods described above must be used.